gvwilson/sensibleadventures/shapers.md

 (As far as anyone knows,
 Dream doesn't have an opposite.)

+*Larrapin doesn't have any shaping ability that she knows of.*

 ## Bots

 The Makers built bots to do everything from cleaning floors to mining the ocean floor.